leila68/Axb/doc/Readme.md

 <div align="center"> Listing 3: the diagonal1 variant of SpMV </div>

 For the second diagonal format, the code for SpMV is shown in *Listing 4*.
-As shown the code computes one element of *result* in each iteration.
-Since we stored non-zero elements row by row in *d*, *d[i,*]* contains the elements of row *i* .
-But to find column number we need to check whether *i* is bigger or smaller than number of diagonals (d1) .
-We have different approach to find number column and compute *result[i,0]* for each condition.
+As shown the code computes one element of *result* in each iteration because, we stored non-zero elements row by row in *d*, i.e. *d[i,*]* contains the elements of row *i* .
+But to find column number we need to check whether *i* is bigger or smaller than number of diagonals (d1).
+Depending on whether the nonzero element is on the main diagonal, sub-diagonal, or up-diagonal, three different column index calculation is used as shown in *Listing 4*.

 *Note:* d1 = dNum/2 because in this case, we just considered main and sub-diagonals.

 ```
   int d1 = dNum/2; // dNum stores the number of diagonals